-We know how daunting the task of cooking several pounds of meat can be so we created our Easy Pulled Pork in times of need!
-The entire process takes anywhere from three to four hours, depending on the amount of meat you cook, but we've given you the ultimate steps to achieve the perfect pulled pork every time!
+We know how daunting the task of cooking several pounds of meat can be, so we created our Easy Pulled Pork recipe!
+The entire process takes anywhere from three to four hours, depending on the amount of meat you cook, but we've given you the ultimate steps to achieve the perfect pulled pork every time.

 Easy Pulled Pork Dry Rub

 If you can't tell from my face below, this Easy Pulled Pork has replaced Matthew as the love of my life.
 At this point, we had brined it overnight and then rubbed it down with a simple, yet flavorful seasoning mix.
 While brining is optional, it helps keep the meat moist, and when you're cooking meat for over three hours, you don't want to end up with dried out meat.

 We got this bad boy perfectly cooked and pulled after oven roasting it for four and a half hours.
 It was a long wait, but worth the end result.
 We opted to go with a brine and rub, but if you need a little sauce in your life our Low Carb BBQ Sauce would pair great with this beast of a meat.
 You could even go a little crazy and use our Low Carb Rolls to make pulled pork sandwiches!